-A: Each DDS license expires annually on May 1, unless earlier canceled, suspended, or revoked by the Director, or surrendered by the licensee.
+A: DDS licenses currently expire annually on May 1.
+With the transition of licensing of DDS licenses onto the NMLS, the expiration period will be changing to a calendar period, with the new expiration date being December 31, annually.
 If a licensee wishes to maintain a current license, it needs to renew annually prior to expiration.
-The fee for annual renewal is currently \$500.00 for the main office and \$500.00 for each branch location.
+The fee for annual renewal is currently \$500 for each company license location and \$500 for each branch location.